William Cameron Forbes: Philippines

 During the administration of President William Howard Taft, Forbes was Governor-General of the Philippines from 1909 to 1913.
 Previously, during the administration of President Theodore Roosevelt, he had been Commissioner of Commerce and Police in the American colonial Insular Government of the Philippines from 1904 through 1908; and he was Vice Governor from 1908 through 1909.

 Forbes was an enthusiastic supporter of the summer capital at Baguio designed by Daniel Burnham, and had a country club and golf course added to the plans.
 The summer capital drew resentment from local Filipinos, as it put the government at a distance from the people and was paid for with money earmarked for postwar recovery.
 Forbes had a low opinion of Filipinos, regarding them as naturally subordinate and unready for self-government.
 He interacted with them as little as possible.
 In a 1909 diary entry he recounted an incident when he was playing golf with an Igorot caddy.
 Forbes wrote "I said to myself, 'Now how many am I?' and the boy replied, 'Playing five.'
 I was as much astonished as though a tree had spoken."
 Of the original 161 country club members only six were Filipino.
 One of them was future Philippines president Manuel Quezon.
 Forbes likened him to a "wonderfully trained hunting dog gone wild."
 Quezon in turn remarked that Forbes loved Filipinos "in the same way the former slave owners loved their Negro slaves."
 In 1908 diary entry, Forbes described how he and the other lawmakers completed their business at Baguio in "about an hour or less" and devoted the remainder of the day to leisure.

-Forbes, who was a polo enthusiast, founded the Manila Polo Club in 1919 at Pasay, Rizal.
+Forbes, who was a polo enthusiast, founded the Manila Polo Club in 1919 in Pasay, Rizal.
 It was the first polo field in the Philippines.
 Forbes had envisioned the club as a venue for polo and leisure for "gentlemen of a certain class" assigned to work in the Philippines like himself.
 He served as delegate of the club until the outbreak of World War II.
 The clubhouse was inaugurated on November 27, 1909.

 In 1921, President Warren G. Harding sent Forbes and Leonard Wood as heads of the Wood-Forbes Commission to investigate conditions in the Philippines.
 The Commission concluded that Filipinos were not yet ready for independence from the United States, a finding that was widely criticized in the Philippines.

-As modest legacy from those years of service in Manila, the gated community of Forbes Park in Makati, was named after him; and this community is the residence of some of the wealthiest people in the country.
+The gated community of Forbes Park in Makati, was named after him; and this community is the residence of some of the wealthiest people in the country.
 Lacson Avenue (formerly Gov. Forbes Street) in Sampaloc, Manila is still called "Forbes" by some up to the present day.